Priyaljalan/Data-Enthusiasts-/README.md

 2. Naina Shrivastava

 **Summary:** [500-600 words] Description of your project, motivation, research question(s), and any findings.
+This project analyzes the relationship between the stock performance of Alphabet Inc. (Google) and macroeconomic conditions represented by the United States 10-Year Treasury Yield.
+The main objective is to analyze how fluctuations in long-term interest rates influence the returns, volatility, and risk-adjusted performance of a major technology company over time.
+The analysis uses historical daily stock price data for Alphabet Inc. along with daily Treasury Yield data from March 12, 2021, to March 12, 2026.

 Research or Business Question(s):